 Article II.
-Membership
+Membership - Prior year statement deleted.

 - 1. Membership is open to any person of any age or gender who pays annual dues and abides by the regulations of Freedom Reins Horse Club. - 2.
 Members in good standing who participate at a minimum of two-thirds of the shows in each class are eligible for year-end awards.
-You are not required to be a member to show, but only members will accumulate points. - Members are obligated to volunteer at Freedom Reins Horse Club events.
-Each paid membership (family, single etc) is required to contribute 10 volunteer hours per year, or obtain 10 sponsorships or donations.
-Failure to do so will result in disqualification from year end awards. - 4.
+You are not required to be a member to show, but only members will accumulate points. - 3.
+Members are obligated to volunteer at Freedom Reins Horse Club events.
+Each paid membership (family, single, etc) is required to contribute 10 volunteer hours per year, or obtain 10 sponsorships or donations.
+Failure to do so will result in disqualification from year end awards.
+Deleted 12/05/2022. - 4.
 Membership begins on the date the membership fee is paid and is not retroactive. - 5.
 The cost of a membership will be determined by the FRHC board of directors. - 6.
-Family membership is limited to a spouse, significant other, and children under 18 residing in the same household 100% of the time. - 7.
+Family membership is limited to a spouse, significant other, and children under 18 residing in the same household 100% of the time.
+Deleted January 9, 2023. - 6.
+Household membership includes any person residing in the household regardless of age or family affiliation.
+Added January 9, 2023 - 7.
 All monies collected from membership dues shall be used for year-end awards. - 8.
 Board members must pay their dues on the day of or before the first club function of the year. - 9.
 Membership can be revoked with a majority vote of the board. - 10.
 Honorary memberships can be issued with a majority vote of the board. - 11.
 All members are entitled to receive a copy of the rules.